Ethnic Cultural Heritage Online Exchange

 EchoX: A site’s inspiration and aspiration

 Stories and storytelling are what connect us to our humanity.
 They link us to our past and provide a glimpse into the future.
-We have always told stories as a way to create meaning out of the chaos of human existence.
+We as humans have always told stories as a way to create meaning out of the chaos of human existence.
 We are drawn to and moved by stories to which we can individually relate.

-The varied stories of our different ethnic cultural communities are what will inform and motivate positive action while establishing long-term emotional connections.
+The varied stories of our different ethnic and cultural communities are what will inform and motivate positive action while establishing long-term emotional connections.

-The EchoX portal is therefore focused on motivating us all to share experiences, journeys, lives, cultures and our humanity with each other while calling out to every American to celebrate the amazing technicolor diversity that surrounds us.
+The EchoX portal is therefore focused on motivating us all to share experiences, journeys, lives, cultures, and our humanity with each other while calling out to every American to celebrate the amazing technicolor diversity that surrounds us.

 EchoX invites your active participation.
 What’s your story?